LidiyaKocherzhuk/Rest_api_task_backend/REDME.md

 In the project we use MySQL Database and the nex step we must go into `src/config/ormconfig.ts` file and add our personal `username` and `password`

-Also in MySQL Schemas we create new database, run the script - `create database grandysoft;`
+Also in MySQL Schemas we create new database, run the script - `create database rest;`

 ```js
 export const mysqlDataSource = new DataSource({